getgrit/js/.grit/patterns/mui4_to_mui5.md

-## title: Convert Rename theme.palette.type In MUI v4 To MUI v5
+## title: Upgrade MUI v4 to MUI v5

 This pattern Rename theme.palette.type in MUI v4 to MUI v5